 Catie Curtis & Becky Bellingham

-The Raft is an 80 minute musical play that follows two women through 25 years of friendship and tells the story of their lives, their losses, and their transformations.
+The Raft is an 85 minute musical play that follows two women through 25 years of friendship and tells the story of their lives, their losses, and their transformations.
 The book was written by Rebecca Bellingham and the songs are by Catie Curtis.
-Catie’s decades-long career as a singer-songwriter is reflected in the song choices that bring the story of Gabby and Rebs to life.
-The show will be an informal reading of the script, which includes 13 Catie Curtis songs performed by Rebecca and Catie, along with special guest Elana Arian.
+Catie’s decades-long career as a singer-songwriter is reflected in the song choices that bring the story of Rebs and Gabby to life, performed by Rebecca and Marlene Montes.
+Along with special guest Rose Polanzani, Catie will be leading the band as the actors perform a staged reading of the musical.